How to Code with Me - Flake8 Hell

 While a good arsenal of flake8

-, there is lots of space for style.
-If you watch lectures from David Beazley,
+lots of space for style.
+If you watch lectures from David Beazley, you’ll notice

 Now that you’ve made it to the end of this short guide, I wish you the best of luck on developing your own style!